 From museums to top sights to play opportunities in one of the world’s most famous memorial gardens, these things are all free to do and go to.

 #1.
 The Diana Memorial Garden at Hyde Park

-The Memorial Garden for Diana, Princess of Wales, in Kensington Gardens has a wonderful playground dominated by a huge pirate ship and is based on the Peter Pan story.
+The Memorial Garden for Diana, Princess of Wales, has a wonderful playground dominated by a huge pirate ship and is based on the Peter Pan story.
 Make sure you stop by and visit the The Pan Statue, also known as Rush of Green, a bronze statue depicting a family and their dog rushing eagerly towards the park, urged on by Pan who is playing pipes.
 It is located by Edinburgh Gate on the south side of Hyde Park.

 “It’s a fab place to spend a couple of hours.
 There’s a lovely cafe and is very safe with security on the gate who won’t let single adults in or kids out.”
 Cliodhna H

 #2.
 London Museums

 Any of the London museums are great to visit with children, here are four free ones to start off with on your visit that kids will definitely enjoy:

 - The Natural History Museum London full of amazing exhibits all about the animal and natural world, and of course, famous for its dinosaurs.